rahmanmajeed/JavaScript/Fundamental/Type-Coercion/indroduction.md

 As you know, type coercion refers to implicit type conversion while type casting to explicit.
 When JavaScript developers talk about type coercion, they usually refer to both types, implicit and explicit.

+The difference should be obvious. `explicit coercion` is when it is obvious from looking at the code that a type conversion is intentionally occurring, whereas `implicit coercion` is when the type conversion will occur as less obvious side effect of some other intentional operation.

 Source & Reference: [ALEX DEVERO BLOG](https://blog.alexdevero.com/) [YDKJS](https://github.com/getify/You-Dont-Know-JS)